nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## **1. Introduction**

 ### 1.1 What is HobbyList?
-HobbyList is a **desktop app for managing hobby activities, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+HobbyList is a **desktop app for students to manage their hobby activities, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, HobbyList can get your activity management tasks done faster than traditional GUI apps.

 If you prefer typing only and want to record your experiences with your hobby activities such as reading books or watching movies, HobbyList is the perfect app for you.